Automation API Installation

 -

-Ensure that you are logged on with the same user account as the account used to install Control-M/Enterprise Manager, and run the .bin or .exe file.
+Ensure that you are logged in with the same user account that is used to install Control-M/EM and run the .bin or .exe file.

 By default, the installation extracts the files to the /tmp directory and executes several scripts from that location.
-If your system does not allow execution from the /tmp directory, you can change the path to any other location.
-To change the path, you can set up an environment variable named INST_TEMP_DIR, and set its value to the relevant location.
-Ensure that you have sufficient disk space for file extraction in the specified location.
+You can change the path to another location if your system does not allow execution from the /tmp directory.
+To change the path, set up an environment variable named INST_TEMP_DIR and set its value to the relevant location.
+Ensure that you have sufficient disk space in the specified location to extract the file.

-This procedure describes how to download and install Control-M Automation API from the BMC Electronic Product Distribution (EPD) site:
+This procedure describes how to download and install Control-M Automation API from EPD.

 Begin